 - The working environment varies.
 You may work in theatre workshops, television and film studios, in a design office, at home or away on location.

-- Work is mostly available in cities where studios and theatres are located, e.g. London, Glasgow, Dublin, Manchester and so on, although location work means that you must be prepared to be away from home at short notice, for long periods of time.
+- Work is mostly available in cities where studios and theatres are located, e.g. London, Glasgow, Dublin, Manchester and so on, although location work means that you must be prepared to be away from home, for long periods of time, at short notice.

 - Employment may be insecure and flexibility is required.

-- Stress may be caused by time and budget constraints and by having to work with demanding personalities, but the work can also be very stimulating and exciting.
+- Time and budget constraints and working with demanding personalities can be stressful, but the work can also be very stimulating and exciting.

 - Travel within a working day, absence from home overnight and overseas work or travel may be frequently required, depending on the productions you work on.